Midwest District Honor Award

 Candidates shall display distinctive leadership, meritorious service to the profession, and satisfy five or more of the following conditions.
 The following are some illustrations of meritorious contributions:

-- Chair of a committee of the SHAPE America.
+- Chair of a committee of SHAPE America;

 - Speaker or clinician before educational groups, at conventions, assemblies and meetings held in the interest and for the promotion of heath, physical education, recreation and dance.

 - An outstanding contributor to clinics, workshops and state or local health, physical education, recreation and dance conferences;

 - Promoter of outstanding programs in any of the various areas of health, physical education, recreation and/or dance at any educational level;

 - An outstanding contributor to the profession whose work has affected its philosophy or practice, not included in the above;

 - Demonstrator of outstanding teaching or athletic coaching;

 - Recipient of awards for teaching or administration of programs.